1 / 10

 The best engine for most buyers is actually the most popular.
 It’s the 1.5 TSI petrol engine, which packs 150PS and is available with a six-speed manual or seven-speed DSG automatic gearbox.

 It’s grunty enough for overtaking, efficient and refined.
 Unless you cover mega miles (in which case get a diesel), it’s probably the perfect choice for you.

 If you’re on a budget, you might notice the little 1.0 TSI coming up a lot in your search.
 Don’t be put off by its diminutive size… in some ways, it’s actually better than the 1.5.
 It’s a little turbocharged three-cylinder engine that provides surprisingly sprightly performance.
 Sure, it starts to run out of juice at motorway speeds, but it’s ace around town.

 Topping the petrol line-up is a 2.0 TSI unit that comes with 4Motion four-wheel-drive.
 Unless you really, really want 190PS and four-wheel drive, it’s not really worth the drop in efficiency.
 Sure, it’s fun, but you’d be better looking for the T-Roc R if you want performance car thrills.

 Despite their bad press, diesels still suit a lot of drivers.
 If you cover a lot of miles out of town, look for one of the T-Roc TDIs.
-The 1.6 TDI is the entry-level diesel and, frankly, it feels it - with sluggish performance that’ll have you pulling your hair out when you want to join a motorway.
+The now-dropped 1.6 TDI was the entry-level diesel until and, frankly, it feels it - with sluggish performance that’ll have you pulling your hair out when you want to join a motorway.

 In terms of choosing between manual or automatic gearboxes, it comes down to personal preference.
 Neither are bad choices, although we think the DSG automatic transmission suits the T-Roc well.
 It responds quickly, and no one buys a car like this because they want to hustle the gearbox...